-Over the past several years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are suppose to have the HVAC industry turn to a more green friendly refrigerant with a technical code R410A.
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+The recommended phase-out mandates are suppose to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

 Ocala homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Should I buy a “Dry Charge” A/C system?

-Current R-410A systems have many benefits to Ocala homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Ocala homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Current production refrigerant solutions ensuring longer life and extended availability of refrigerant